 When the excitement of the hurricanes died down, so did the barrage of donations.
 Schuman then put it on himself to make sure the pantry was always stocked with food.
 “Herb can get money out of different places that we never thought of,” said Carol.
 “He’ll go around town to these different places and he’ll get the money we need to keep the pantry stocked.”

 Schuman negotiated with the YMCA to obtain an official home for the pantry, he convinced PC Richards and Son to donate a refrigerator so they could store and distribute fresh eggs and cheese, and coordinated food drives throughout each year to make sure the pantry is always stocked, year-round.

 “He’s basically, President, Vice President, Director of Volunteers, Director of Procurement,” said Barbara Cohen, who along with Cathy Czar will be taking over Schuman’s duties.
 “Those are big shoes to fill,” Barbara laughed.
 “I think they’re size ninety-four.”

 The WIN Food Pantry will once again be providing a full Thanksgiving dinner to sixty-five families this year.
 “The whole town comes out and we spend an afternoon packing the bags for the families at St. Timothy’s church,” said Schuman.

-Each week, they provide pre-packed groceries for one hundred and twenty-six families each bag packed is based on need.
+Each month, they provide pre-packed groceries for one hundred and twenty-six families and each bag packed is based on need.
 They also provide Shoprite gift cards and in the spring and fall provide Kohl’s gift cards for the children of their clients for summer sneakers, school supplies and clothes.

 At last week’s Wayne Town Council Meeting, Mayor Chris Vergano gave Schuman a citation for his “tireless efforts on behalf of the WIN Food Pantry and the Township of Wayne.”